dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   -n, --package=package                                                             Name of the package to be installed

-  -u, --envname=envname                                                             Alias/User Name of the target
+  -u, --targetorg=targetorg                                                         Alias/User Name of the target
                                                                                     environment

   -v, --packageversionid=packageversionid                                           manually input package version Id of